Integral representation and supports of functionals on Lipschitz spaces: Preliminaries

 \section{Preliminaries}

 Let us start by describing our notation and recalling basic concepts and facts that will be used throughout the paper.
 As usual, the closed unit ball of a Banach space $X$ will be denoted by $\ball{X}$, its unit sphere by $\sphere{X}$, and the dual action of $\dual{x}\in\dual{X}$ on $x\in X$ as $\duality{x,\dual{x}}=\dual{x}(x)$.
-We will only consider real scalars.
+We will write $\lspan(S)$, resp. $\conv(S)$, for the set of finite linear, resp. convex, combinations of elements of a subset $S\subset X$.
+Only real scalars will be considered.